-CCTA’s Free Outreach Programs for Baltimore youth are designed to make theatre arts available and accessible to all students in our region.
+CCTA’s Free Outreach Programs for Baltimore youth are designed to make theatre arts available and accessible to all students in our region regardless of socioeconomic status.
 Programs include the all day Robinson Residency which brings students from the Baltimore City Public School system to performances of Most Valuable Player, the story of Jackie Robinson, followed by lunch and an afternoon of workshops.
-New to our Programming is our In-school Residency workshop which is a hands on follow up theatrical workshop designed to reinforce the themes taught in the Residency, like standing up to bullying and being a positive influence.
-These workshops are intended to provide more individualized attention and reach more students who might not have participated in the Residency itself.
+The themes taught in the Residency, like standing up to bullying, being a positive influence, and overcoming challenges, help students to realize their worth and ability to overcome.
 We also offer After School free theatre classes for low income students which are held at local Baltimore City Pubic schools as well as a free two week all day performing arts summer camp for Baltimore youth.
+If you are a school within the Baltimore City Public school system and would like information to participate in our programming please contact email@example.com.

 Most Valuable Player is being introduced to children throughout the Baltimore City Public School System in the form of a Residency Program.
 We hope to inspire thousands of students with its message of ambition, integrity, and self-assurance.
 It tells the story of Jackie Robinson, an award-winning baseball player who rose from poor beginnings in Georgia to become the first African American to play in Major League Baseball in the modern era.